Epping Forest Walks: A Guide to the Forest’s Best Trails

 Public Transport: It’s a 20-minute walk from Chingford Station or a 35-minute walk from Buckhurst Hill.

-Of course, you don’t have to stick to the 9 waymarked trails outlined above.
-Epping Forest is a huge woodland, with over 176 miles of paths crisscrossing its 8000 acres.
-You can simply arrive and start walking!
-There are also some beautiful curated walks which are not officially waymarked but can be followed with a map.
-The Epping Forest Centenary Walk and the Forest Way Circular are two of my favourites:
+Of course, you don’t have to stick to the waymarked trails outlined above.
+Epping Forest has over 176 miles of paths weaving through 8,000 acres of woodland — you can simply arrive and start walking!
+Some of the most beautiful routes aren’t officially waymarked, but they can easily be followed with a map.
+Here are some of my personal favourite Epping Forest walks:

 Epping Forest Centenary Walk